frankshearar/Home/Deprecate-packages.md

  * `Vulnerable`: When the package version contains a security vulnerability and the author recommends not using the package and instead a newer patched version is recommended.
     * Authors should optionally be able to provide a CVE number
  * `Legacy`: When the package is no longer maintained by the author and author may have published another package (ID) instead.
- * `Deprecated`: (catch misc reasons like performance, critical bugs, etc.)When a version of the package is deprecated by the author and the author recommends either not using the package+version or using a newer non-deprecated version.
+ * `Deprecated`: (other reasons like performance, critical bugs, etc.)When a version of the package is deprecated by the author and the author recommends either not using the package+version or using a newer non-deprecated version.

   Today, this is partially possible by un-listing the package but there is no explicit feedback to the package consumers that a certain package version should no longer be used once its already in the project's list of packages (direct of full closure including transitive packages).